 The most important part, however, is that students take the time to make connections between the claims of the essay and the evidence offered.
-This analysis can be developed in a number of ways, which I also delve more deeply into in the masterclass which compliments this post.
+This analysis can be developed in a number of ways.

 Put simply, this kind of analysis (linking claims and evidence) makes the writer’s reasoning transparent for the audience so they’re more likely to ‘follow along’ and understand the writer’s position in sharing that input.

 In order to accomplish this logical progression of ideas, writers need to signpost their points by using transitional words and phrases to signify the relationship among ideas.
 This clarifying lingo should appear within paragraphs as well as across, from one paragraph to the next; so sharing strategies for achieving this effect will be a key point of your instruction.

 The best way to do this would be through the process of inquiry and observation.
 Tinkering with the works of others, breaking these down to see what makes them ‘tick’ and distilling understanding from these observations can help students make meaning on their own terms, and therefore absorbing the craft of writing in ways that go beyond mere dictation from teacher.